Should you go to the Grand Masked Ball at Versailles? Let’s talk about it!

 - VIP Ticket: VIP area with its own free buffet, dedicated bathroom, and additional seating.
 It also includes 2 glasses of Champagne.

-- Fantastique Ticket: Dedicated area with its own free buffet and reserved table, unlimited Champagne, a car park, and dedicated cloakroom.
+- Fantastique Ticket: Dedicated area with its own free buffet and tables, unlimited Champagne, a car park, and dedicated cloakroom.

 Personally, I think the simple ticket is completely fine, as it is cheaper and you can save the money for more food and drinks.
 The VIP buffet was good, but the food was gone pretty quickly in the night and by no means was it enough to be a full meal.
-It was nice having a dedicated seating area and bathroom, but not sure if it’s worth the extra money.
+It was nice having a dedicated seating area and bathroom, but not sure if it’s worth the extra money, especially as prices jumped this year.

 The regular bathroom for everyone wasn’t terribly crowded other than at the start of the ball.